bplmaps/lmec-main-site/content/about/jobs/2023-spring-internships.md

 * Work is performed in-person at the Central Library in Copley Square.
 The Library is well-served by public transit.
 No free facilities for employee parking are available.
 The Library and Map Center gallery are fully ADA accessible.
 * All LMEC employees are required to present proof of full vaccination against the COVID-19 virus per federal CDC guidelines.
 * All LMEC employees are required to pass a CORI check as part of the hiring process.

-### **To Apply**

-Applications are due by November 16, 2022 at 12:00pm ET.
-To apply, submit:

-* A letter of interest, no longer than 2 single-spaced pages
-* A resume or CV

-<a class="btn btn-lg btn-primary-outline" href="https://airtable.com/shrs3YQrkhb5DqVdw" target=_blank>Apply Now</a>

-Longlisted applicants will be asked to provide a writing sample prior to interviewing and finalists will be asked for references.

-If you have any additional questions, please contact [info@leventhalmap.org](mailto:info@leventhalmap.org) with questions about this vacancy.